-It’s not necessary for me to review this book, when Jane Goodall has already said, “Robin Wall Kimmerer has written an extraordinary book, showing how the factual, objective approach of science can be enriched by the ancient knowledge of the indigenous people”
+Jane Goodall has already said, “Robin Wall Kimmerer has written an extraordinary book, showing how the factual, objective approach of science can be enriched by the ancient knowledge of the indigenous people”

-— but it would feel strange not to comment on a book that spoke to me on so many different levels, making me relive my childhood while also flexing my scientific brain, and enjoying the beautiful prose.
+That’s probably enough already, however, it would feel strange not to comment on a book that spoke to me on so many different levels, making me relive my childhood while also flexing my scientific brain, and enjoying the beautiful prose.

 Later, when I studied science at school and college, more intricacies of the internal and communal workings of all the other creatures started to open up to me, and the forces and pressures that shape and steer the landscape around me.
 I went adventuring, into the sea, up and down hills, or roaming through local forests or beside hedgerows.
-Enjoying the company of the natural world, and the sensations of the weather, while also studying how it all works; an intoxicating mix.
+Enjoying the company of the natural world, and the sensations of the weather, while also studying how it all works; intoxicating.

 This book speaks to all the different parts of my experiences; the learning and knowledge of the natural world, the experience of growing up surrounded by plants and animals, the spiritual and personal connection with nature, and the deep desire to protect our environment, to preserve our beautiful world for our equally beautiful children.